cscart/docs/en/user_guide/manage_products/import_export/google_merchant.rst

 .. note::

     When you create a data feed for Google, make sure to choose *google_export* as a **Layout**.
-This will allow you to export product options to Google, as described in step 2.2.
+This will allow you to export product options to Google Merchant Center as described in step 2.2, but only if you add those Google options on the **Fields mapping** tab.

 3.3.
 To generate a feed file, click the **gear** button and choose **Download**.